Start a workspace in Verily Workbench

 Please contact support if you need a Workbench account or membership to a pod.

-Finally, it's helpful, though not required, if you're familiar with basic JupyterLab notebook usage and R code.
+Finally, it's helpful, though not required, if you're familiar with basic JupyterLab notebook usage, R code, and cloud basics.

 Verily Workbench features